awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 When you enter the account ID of an external account, AWS KMS adds two statements to the key policy\.
 This action only affects the key policy\.
 Users and roles in the external account cannot use the CMK until you attach [IAM policies](#cross-account-iam-policy) to give them some or all of these permissions\.

-The first policy statement gives the external account permission to use the CMK in cryptographic operations\.
+The first key policy statement gives the external account permission to use the CMK in cryptographic operations\.

 ```
 {